Aerbil/world-cup-simulator/README.md

 # world-cup-simulator
-A FIFA World Cup simulator.
+A simple command line FIFA World Cup simulator.

 Made for CS50, as part of an assignment.
+Written in Python.